mattiaivaldi/telebot/README.md

 30. You can, for example, send `what time` to the bot and the bot will reply you.
 Try sending `/image` as well.
 Mission completed!

 To customize the bot, edit the `main.py` starting from the `CUSTOMIZE FROM HERE` line.
-They are simple if-else statements.
+The commented lines will help you.